SemperSolus0x3d/solinject/README.md

 ## Features

 - Supports singleton[^singleton-service], transient[^transient-service] and shared[^shared_service] services.
+- Supports registering multiple services of the same type or multiple implementations of the same interface and resolving them all at once.
 - Threadsafe (can be disabled if your program is single-threaded).
 - Works on Windows and Linux.
 Other platforms support is untested.
 - You don't have to change your services in order to use them with solinject (except that they should accept and use their dependencies as [`std::shared_ptr<>`](https://en.cppreference.com/w/cpp/memory/shared_ptr)).